odow/SDDP.jl/docs/src/guides/access_previous_variables.md

 ## Access a decision from N stages ago

-This is often useful if have some inventory problem with a lead-time on orders.
+This is often useful if you have some inventory problem with a lead time on orders.
+In the code below, we assume that the product has a lead time of 5 stages, and we use a state variable to track the decisions on the production for the last 5 stages.
+The decisions are passed to the next stage by shifting them by one stage.

 ```@repl
 using SDDP, HiGHS